yt3/TSE-codes/README.md

 ## Usage

-To check if the failures can be detected,
+In the "rems" directory, to check if the failures can be detected,

 $ chmod 755 runBad.sh
 $ ./runBad.sh